Treatment for lower back pain

-Lower back pain with referred pain is not as joint as axial or radicular back pain.
-This pain, which does not radiate down the thighs and legs, may be caused by the same conditions that cause axial lower back pain.
+Lower back pain with referred pain is not as joint-related as axial or radicular back pain.
+The same conditions that cause axial lower back pain may also cause this pain, which does not radiate down the thighs and legs.

-You will usually feel referred pain in the low back area, radiating into your groin, buttocks, and upper thigh.
+You will usually feel referred pain in the lower back area, radiating into your groin, buttocks, and upper thigh.
 The pain may move around, but it will rarely go below your knee.
-It often is an achy, dull pain.
+It is often an achy, dull pain.
 It tends to come and go.
-Sometimes it is very sharp, but other times it is only a soft sensation.
-It can be caused by an identical injury or problem that causes simple axial back pain.
-Often, it is no more serious.
+Sometimes, it is very sharp, but other times, it is only a soft sensation.
+Simple axial back pain can result from an identical injury or issue.
+Often, it is no longer severe.

 Symptoms of lower back pain

 Lower back pain symptoms vary from a shooting or stabbing sensation to a dull ache.
 The pain might make it difficult to stand up straight or move.
-The sufferer may experience sudden acute pain, often after sustaining an injury from lifting heavy objects or sports.
+The sufferer may experience sudden, acute pain after sustaining an injury from lifting heavy objects or playing sports.
 The condition is chronic if the pain lasts more than three months.
 You should speak with your healthcare professional if the pain disappears after 72 hours.

 You should consult your doctor immediately if you experience acute pain after an injury or a fall.
 Other low back symptoms include urinating or coughing pain, fever, leg weakness, and bladder or bowel control loss.
 See your physician immediately if you experience any of the symptoms stated here with back pain.